 AHDB: Supporting the UK's Agricultural Excellence

-The Agriculture and Horticulture Development Board (AHDB) is a prominent statutory levy board in the UK, committed to promoting and supporting the meat and dairy industries.
-The organization is headquartered at Stoneleigh Park, Kenilworth, Warwickshire, England, strategically positioned within a hub for agricultural businesses.
+The Agriculture and Horticulture Development Board (AHDB) is a prominent statutory levy board based in the UK, dedicated to promoting and supporting the meat and dairy industries.
+The organization is strategically headquartered at Stoneleigh Park, Kenilworth, Warwickshire, England, a central hub for agricultural businesses.

 Financial Indicators

-As a publicly funded entity, AHDB operates on a budget supported by statutory levies collected from farmers and stakeholders in the supply chain.
-In 2022, AHDB managed an approximate budget of £60 million, which was distributed across six key sectors: beef & lamb, pork, dairy, cereals & oilseeds, horticulture, and potatoes.
+AHDB operates on a budget funded by statutory levies collected from farmers and stakeholders within the supply chain.
+In 2022, the organization managed an approximate budget of £60 million, distributed across six key sectors: beef & lamb, pork, dairy, cereals & oilseeds, horticulture, and potatoes.

 Important Company Events

-- 2021: Launch of the 'Let's Eat Balanced' campaign to emphasize the nutritional benefits of British meat and dairy.
+- 2021: AHDB launched the 'Let's Eat Balanced' campaign to highlight the nutritional benefits of British meat and dairy.

-- 2020: Introduction of a strategic plan to guide the agricultural sector post-Brexit, focusing on export growth and sustainable farming practices.
+- 2020: The organization introduced a strategic plan to guide the agricultural sector post-Brexit, focusing on export growth and sustainable farming practices.

-- 2015: Reorganization of AHDB to better align with industry needs and improve cost efficiency.
+- 2015: AHDB underwent a reorganization to better align with industry needs and improve cost efficiency.

 Company Plans

-AHDB aims to continue supporting UK farmers by developing new strategies to enhance sustainability and market growth.
-The organization is focused on strengthening export capabilities, particularly in the post-Brexit era, by tapping into international markets.
-Investment in research and innovation remains a priority to drive efficiency and sustainability in farming practices.
+AHDB is committed to supporting UK farmers by developing new strategies to enhance sustainability and market growth.
+The organization focuses on strengthening export capabilities, especially in the post-Brexit era, by exploring international markets.
+Investment in research and innovation is a priority to drive efficiency and sustainability in farming practices.

-Marco Winters of AHDB highlights the importance of stability and diverse genetic selection for breeding plans, emphasizing AHDB's role in providing stability in the industry.
+Marco Winters of AHDB emphasizes the importance of stability and diverse genetic selection for breeding plans, highlighting AHDB's role in providing stability in the industry.
+Additionally, AHDB is part of the collaborative development of the GB Calf Strategy 2025-2030, working alongside Innovation for Agriculture, the NFU, and RH&W, with inputs from 45 industry stakeholders, including farmers, vets, and retailers.